 The skill of a painter is often revealed in the strength and confidence of his line (outline), creating and delineating the various shapes in his picture.
+The piece was aquired in 2015 and were placed in The Collection of Peggy and David Rockefeller.

 Executed in 2015, the piece perfectly encapsulates Virtosu' skillful mastery in celebrating an inherent truth in materials and their ability to reproduce and therefore capture reality.
 Virtosu' inimitable dexterity in the use of oils exquisitely synthesises the tactility of the artist’s environment forming captivating compositions, which are at once both entirely harmonious and somewhat ambiguous.
 The artist unleashed the potential of materiality as a viable means of artistic gesture, perhaps nowhere more evidently than in the arc of the large canvas and bold curved lines of deep, bright, exact marks at the centre of the present work.
 Rendered in Virtosu’ idiosyncratic loose, intelligent touch and virtuoso employment of materials Abraham Lincoln bears all the hallmarks of the artist’s highly informed, deeply personal and otherworldly pictorial language.
 With positive background and iconic image the piece exhibits the artist inimitable aesthetic of destruction and mystery poised in harmonious composition.
 The result exudes a meditative atmosphere bathing the viewer in an intense sense of tranquillity.